Which Day is the Christian Passover?

 When the chronology of the events of the original Passover are understood, it becomes very easy to reconcile the Passover events at Christ's Crucifixion.

 "Seven days shall there be no leaven found in your houses: for whosoever eats that which is leavened, even that soul shall be cut off from the congregation of Israel, whether he be a stranger, or born in the land.
 You shall eat nothing leavened; in all your habitations shall you eat unleavened bread.
-Then Moses called for all the elders of Israel, and said unto them, Draw out and take you a lamb according to your families, and kill the Passover.
+Then Moses called for all the elders of Israel, and said to them, Draw out and take you a lamb according to your families, and kill the Passover.
 And take you a bunch of hyssop, and dip it in the blood that is in the basin, and strike the lintel and the two side posts with the blood that is in the basin; and none of you shall go out at the door of his house until the morning" (Ex.12:19-22 KJV).

 STAY IN THE HOUSE UNTIL MORNING

 In Exodus 12:22, God commanded the Israelites to stay in the house until 'morning' (Hebrew: boqer).
 But, Deuteronomy 16:1 states: "For in the month of Aviv [Nisan] the Eternal your God brought you out of Egypt in the night [Hebrew: layelah]."